FHantke/brave-browser-wiki/Brave-Wallet.md

 It is exposed for Ethereum and other EVM compatible networks.
 It communicates over ETH JSON RPC API with an endpoint defined by whatever is the current selected network.

+Solana Dapp support will be provided via an adapter: https://github.com/solana-labs/wallet-adapter.
+For webcompat reasons with Phantom wallet, users may also opt into allowing the wallet to expose `window.solana`.

 ## Settings

 Brave Wallet settings can be accessed from: brave://settings/wallet